transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 <br/><br/>
 <h2>A Comparison of Exchanges</h2>

-A short and simple comparison of debit or credit card exchanges.
+A short and simple comparison of <a href="/anxiety-of-chinese-miners-on-uasf/">debit or credit card exchanges</a>.
 These includes almost all countries in the world.
 Purchase Bitcoin via Debit or Credit Card Through These Exchanges
 <br/><br/>
 Theft, Scams, and Storage